emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 - A focus on reporting lifecycle management, considering energy and transformation towards carbon awareness

-However, Power and Energy Monitoring and Control MIB modules has not been converted yet into YANG modules.

 ## Background

    With rising energy costs and an increasing awareness of the